 Student excursions to art museums, galleries or studios may be scheduled.
 Participation is expected.
 Students must provide a legitimate reason if participation is not possible.

 Chemicals will be provided for the students in Art 208.
 Students will be required to supply their film, silver gelatin paper, storage materials and mat board.
 For a detailed list of acceptable and/or suggested materials please refer to the supplies handout or visit the course supply list on B&H Photo.

 To locate the class list on B&H go to: www.bhphotovideo.com/edu.
 Go to “Find a School’s Supply List”.
 Find and select “Francis Marion University.”
 Click on “Introductory Photography.”
 You are responsible for ordering and purchasing your own materials that are not provided by the University.
 Supplies must be ordered/purchased in a timely manner.
 Not having supplies will not be an accepted excuse for not working during class and may result in an absence.

 The art department has a limited number of cameras, tripods, books, and other related photography equipment for student use.
 There are also a large number of photo related books in the library.

 CELL PHONES/MP3s/SOCIAL MEDIA

 Cell phones are prohibited during class, unless announced otherwise by the instructor.
 Please be sure that your phone is on silent and put away when you enter the classroom.
 Cell phones are prohibited in the darkroom during group use.
 In other words if you are in the darkroom with someone else, cell phones are not allowed.
-MP3 players may be used during work days, but never during demos, lectures, critiques, or discussions.
+You may not listen to music during class unless permission is given by the instructor.
 You may not check Facebook or any social media during class.